top of page

 Although landowners can make significant amounts of money by leasing their land for wind turbines, there are tax implications they should be aware of.
 Income earned from wind lease payments is taxed as ordinary income.

 The wind developer reserves the right to stop production at any point.
 In some cases, energy companies have gone bankrupt, halting the rental payments paid to landowners.
 Contracts typically specify what will happen in these worst-case scenarios.
-For this reason, many landowners choose to sell their wind lease payments for a lump sum up front.
+For this reason, many landowners choose to sell their wind lease payments for a lump sum upfront.
 The best way to do this is on an open marketplace like LandGate.

-Discover your Land’s Wind Lease Value
+Discover Your Land’s Wind Lease Value

 Are you curious about your land's value for a wind farm lease?
 Find your parcel on our map to get your free property report and wind lease estimates today!